-Moreover, and in line with current practices by European TSO's21, Network Codes (SOGL Art.
+Moreover, and in line with current practices by European TSO's, Network Codes (SOGL Art.
 29 §6) state that the TSO may solicit all reactive power regulation capacities within its grid.

 Elia's proposal for amendment of the FGC applies this provision in Art.
-250 §2, by referring explicitly to the mandatory connection requirements of certain transmission-connected units-connected to the Elia arid.
+250 §2, by referring explicitly to the mandatory connection requirements of certain transmission-connected units.

 The need for dispersed local regulation capacities requires a mandatory service provision from concerned parties (as mentioned in Art.
 250§2 of Elia's proposal for amendment of the FGC) as is also the case in other EU countries.
-Moreover, such mandatory provision is aligned with Art 29 of SOGI
+Moreover, such mandatory provision is aligned with Art 29 §6 of SOGL.